iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.8.00.010_02/report.md

 > Disappointed off the bat. was sent an email from uhc to click and register to get an amazon gift card for registering. nada. its a good idea for doctors... help people out by making it cheaper and more accessible during the times of day when people actually get sick. so 3 stars.<br> :date: __2019-05-25 22:29:37__

 > 1 doctor online and 8 people in line.<br> :date: __2019-04-03 12:16:45__

+> Not impressed.
+The doctor was nice enough. felt very rushed.
+Diagnosed pink eye but had an issue with my prescription and no way to follow up on it.
+Probably wont use again.<br> :date: __2019-03-23 17:12:25__